Speech-Language Pathology: The UDC Edge

 - Access sources of information to support clinical decisions regarding assessment and intervention/management.

-- Critically evaluate information sources and applies that information to appropriate populations.
+- Critically evaluate information sources and apply that information to appropriate populations.

 - Show evidence of care, compassion, and appropriate empathy during interactions with each individual served, family members, caregivers, and any others involved in care.